https://www.ku.com.au/

 Sunvale Community Park offers play equipment and water play, plus one of the coolest play towers we've ever seen — the kids are going to love it!

-Sunvale Community Park is spaced out beautifully with a play zone and a large skating and scootering park, plus, plenty of green open spaces and barbecue facilities.
+Sunvale Community Park is well-spaced, with a play zone, a large skating and scootering park, and plenty of green open spaces and barbecue facilities.

 Location: 20 Neil St, Sunshine